 If you’re like me, you use the Wayback Machine almost daily.
 It’s an amazing resource for viewing old websites and checking to see how they’ve changed over time.
 But what if you need to access an older version of a website and the Wayback Machine doesn’t have it?

 Or what if you want to track changes on a website but don’t want to keep opening multiple tabs in your browser?
 In this blog post, I’ll share some Wayback Machine alternatives that will help you accomplish those tasks and more.

-Top 6 Wayback Machine Alternatives (Free and Active Sites Included):
+Top 6 Wayback Machine Alternatives (Free and Active Sites Included) in 2023: